Lîf the Thief

 “Seriously!?” he shouted back over his shoulder as he rose and continued running.
 “This is a bit of an overreaction, don’t you think?”

-A half dozen spear-wielding guardsmen burst through the underbrush, three of them stopping to loose their crossbows in Lîf’s direction.
-Two went wide, but the third clanged off the shield that the fleeing elf wore on his back, the sound echoed through the trees.
+A half dozen crossbow-wielding guardsmen burst through the underbrush, three of them stopping to loose their bolts in Lîf’s direction.
+Two went wide, but the third clanged off the shield that the fleeing elf wore on his back, the sound echoing through the trees.

 Lîf ducked under a low branch, then clambered onto a narrow dirt road weaving through the trees.
 He could see several other guards on horseback charging along the road to his right, so he darted to the left and onto a stone bridge that spanned a deep gorge.